 Located just west of Conkle’s Hollow, the Spruce Run watershed contains some of the most impressive rock features and oldest trees in the entire Hocking Hills region.
 The Ohio Division of Forestry initially planned to log the area, but is now weighing whether to preserve it.

-The OEC has submitted official comments in opposition to logging in Spruce Run Ravines, and mobilized thousands of Ohioans to do the same.
-Comments on this year’s proposal to log in the area just closed in September of 2017 and we’re awaiting a final decision.
+The OEC has submitted official comments calling for the preservation of the Spruce Run Ravines, and mobilized thousands of Ohioans to do the same.
+The official comment period closed in September of 2017 and we’re awaiting a final decision.
 To be one of the first to know, please sign up to receive updates on important public lands protection work below.